tansaku/AR-Comedy/SETLIST.md

 Who am I again?
 ---------------

+* Aide de memoire
-* Aide de memoire, wifi not available
+* Wifi not available
-* Getting older, juxtapositions, AR headset
+* Getting older, juxtapositions
+  - Keep falling asleep in this AR headset
 * Dream theory (dominatrix, scientists)
+  - stop disrupting our covid briefing
-* Freud, door, window
+* Freud, unconscious, window, door
-* Unconscious, spherical, cylindrical (SKIP?)
 * Earliest memory, baby sister, home birth
 * Other people's house
 * Details (milk, meet, perch)
+  - 3 at the time, so I didn't use the word ... displaced
 * Moved back in, salmon that's swum back to spawning grounds
 * Moving back in, not with parents
 * 7 years a student